-9 Insert the lower arm into its mounting bracket and fit the two bolts that pass through the vertical bushes finger tight only at this stage.

-10 Fit the lower arm mounting bracket to the vehicle, ensuring that the locating dowel is correctly located in its recess.
+- 9 Insert the lower arm into its mounting bracket and fit the two bolts that pass through the vertical bushes finger tight only at this stage. - 10 Fit the lower arm mounting bracket to the vehicle, ensuring that the locating dowel is correctly located in its recess.
 One of the five bolts securing the mounting bracket has a locating shoulder and a larger thread diameter, and this should be fitted first to ensure correct alignment of the mounting bracket to the vehicle (see illustration).
-Refit the other four bolts and tighten all five to the specified torque.

-11 Refit the anti-roll bar bracket and front suspension crossmember, as applicable, in accordance with the relevant Sections of this Chapter.

-12 Locate the lower suspension arm balljoint into the spindle carrier assembly then fit and tighten the pinch-bolt and nut to the specified torque.
-Note that the bolt must locate to the annular groove on the balljoint spindle.13 Refit the roadwheel, remove the axle stands and lower the vehicle to the ground.14 Tighten the wheel nuts to the specified torque.
+Refit the other four bolts and tighten all five to the specified torque. - 11 Refit the anti-roll bar bracket and front suspension crossmember, as applicable, in accordance with the relevant Sections of this Chanter - 12 Locate the lower suspension arm balljoint into the spindle carrier assembly then fit and tighten the pinch-bolt and nut to the specified torque.
+Note that the bolt must locate to

+- the annular groove on the balljoint spindle.